Optimizing Implementation

 Ubiquity: How pervasive a determinant is.

 For each identified determinant, granular data is generated by the rapid evidence review, rapid ethnographic assessment, and design probes and organized in a table by these three criteria (criticality , chronicity, and ubiquity).
-The data is then independently rated by three researchers using a 4-point Likert scale from 0 to 3 (e.g., not at all critical, somewhat critical, critical, necessary) and three stakeholders.
+The data is then independently rated by three researchers using a 4-point Likert scale from 0 to 3 (e.g., not at all critical, somewhat critical, critical, necessary) and three practice partners or community members.
 Priority scores and inter-rater agreement are calculated.
 The outcome is a list of determinants ordered by priority scores.

 Stage 2: Methods to Match Strategies